Skip to main content

 The 30 percent incentive limit provides a framework for engagement, yet the true value lies in understanding the biological systems that produce the health metrics being measured.

 Consider the feeling of persistent fatigue that sleep does not seem to touch.
 Or the frustrating reality of weight gain that resists conventional diet and exercise.
 These lived experiences are symptoms, signals from a body whose internal communication system may be dysregulated.
-Your functions as this precise communication network.
+Your endocrine system functions as this precise communication network.

 Hormones are the chemical messengers, traveling through your bloodstream to instruct tissues and organs on how to behave.
 They are the architects of your metabolism, the regulators of your stress response, and the conductors of your reproductive life.
 When these signals are balanced and robust, the body operates with vitality.